-We organize the paper as follows: Section \ref{sec2} fixes the physical setting and kinematics of radial infall, the exterior vacuum, and frequency labels.
-Section \ref{sec3} formulates the Proca dynamics on Schwarzschild, including separation into axial/polar sectors and mode normalization.
-Section \ref{sec4} specifies the two detector models and derives the corresponding worldline amplitudes.
-Section \ref{sec5} evaluates the excitation probability using a near-horizon stationary-phase analysis, isolating the universal thermal kernel and identifying the Proca-specific prefactors without invoking explicit formulas here.
-Section \ref{sec6} incorporates the cavity protocol and greybody transmission to promote probabilities to emission/absorption rates and to a master equation for the mode occupations.
-Section \ref{sec7} develops the entropy-flux analysis (HBAR) for massive spin-1 quanta and relates it to the black-hole area change.
-Section \ref{sec8} assembles consistency checks and theoretical subtleties, including control of the large-gap expansion, the role of the Proca constraint in place of gauge freedom, and the connection to Unruh/DeWitt detector logic.
-We close in Section \ref{sec9} with a brief summary and outlook.
+We organize the paper as follows: Sec. \ref{sec2} fixes the physical setting and kinematics of radial infall, the exterior vacuum, and frequency labels.
+Sec. \ref{sec3} formulates the Proca dynamics on Schwarzschild, including separation into axial/polar sectors and mode normalization.
+Sec. \ref{sec4} specifies the two detector models and derives the corresponding worldline amplitudes.
+Sec. \ref{sec5} evaluates the excitation probability using a near-horizon stationary-phase analysis, isolating the universal thermal kernel and identifying the Proca-specific prefactors without invoking explicit formulas here.
+Sec. \ref{sec6} incorporates the cavity protocol and greybody transmission to promote probabilities to emission/absorption rates and to a master equation for the mode occupations.
+Sec. \ref{sec7} develops the entropy-flux analysis (HBAR) for massive spin-1 quanta and relates it to the black hole area change.
+Sec. \ref{sec8} assembles consistency checks and theoretical subtleties, including control of the large-gap expansion, the role of the Proca constraint in place of gauge freedom, and the connection to Unruh/DeWitt detector logic.
+We close in Sec. \ref{sec9} with a brief summary and outlook.